-Xbox One X vs PS4 Pro – Which is the 4K King?
+Xbox One X vs PS4 Pro – Which is the 4K Winner?

-The PS4 Pro and Xbox One X mark a shift in console gaming.
-Gone is the idea of generations in favour of an iterative hardware model.
-At least, that’s what it looks like.
+PS4 Pro and Xbox One X mark a huge shift in console gaming.
+Console generations have been moved aside in favour of an iterative hardware mode.
+At least, that’s what the picture is like right now before the PS5 and Xbox Two finally show their cards.

-Both machines will support all existing PS4 and Xbox One titles respectively while adding plenty of new features and hardware improvements.
+Both machines will support all existing PS4 and Xbox One titles respectively while adding plenty of new features and hardware improvements such as increased performance, resolution and graphical features.

 Let’s be very clear: these consoles are very different offerings that aren’t exact side-by-side rivals.
 While they both offer 4K gaming, they fill different parts of the market due to their different pricing.
 Still, a side-by-side look at specs never did anybody any harm, did it?